 The eight most common reasons for misunderstanding

 Arto Mustajoki of the University of Helsinki has made an excellent list of the common reasons causing us to misunderstand each other.
 Now that social media algorithms are feeding negativity and the cancel culture is increasing globally, it is a good time to stop to think about our own behaviour.
 In fact, I at least have noticed that misunderstandings and heated discussions have been increasing in my social bubble.
 We would have excellent global discussion platforms, information acquisition channels, and short virtual distances, but we still manage to feed the culture of negative emotions and misunderstandings.
 This happens in families, workplaces, social media platforms, and chatting with friends.
+Before reading any further, would you wish to assess your mental well-being state at work?

 1. One's own sense of reality